 Historians have theorized that brilliant geniuses Albert Einstein, Isaac Newton, and Amadeus Mozart all may have been on the autism spectrum.
 There is also great evidence that Alexander Graham Bell, inventor of the telephone, and famous novelist Agatha Christie both had dyslexia.

 There are present day examples, too.
 Both Tom Cruise and Whoopi Goldberg, two of Hollywood’s leading actors, have been outspoken about their dyslexia.
 More recently, influential director Zack Snyder has opened up about having dyslexia.
 Imagine the different world we'd be living in if these people were discouraged from pursing their talents!

 Dig deep, get involved

-But, more importantly, you should be involved in your child’s life.
-A lot hinges on the parents to be present in the life of their children – this regardless if they have learning disabilities or not.
+But, more importantly, you should stay involved in your child’s life!
+Quite a bit hinges on the parents to be present in the life of their children –- regardless if they have learning disabilities or not.